How to Write a Short Film

 The short film is the best and most common first step for actors, directors and filmmakers looking to hone their craft and build their resume.
-It also presents actors with the opportunity to create a career defining role.
+It also presents actors with the opportunity to create a career-defining role.
 Sick of always being cast as a nice guy?
-Why not write a kick ass short where you’re the most villainous villain that has ever villianed!
-If it’s well written, well made and goes on to find success at some international festivals the short film presents actors, directors and filmmakers with a wonderful opportunity to kick start their careers.
+Why not write a kickass short where you’re the most villainous villain that has ever villain-ed!
+If it’s well written, well made and goes on to find success at some international festivals, the short film presents actors, directors and filmmakers with a wonderful opportunity to kick-start their careers.

-You can have the best camera gear in the world, amazing special effects and even A-List actors, but if the script is bad, the film is going to be bad.
+You can have the best camera gear in the world, amazing special effects and even A-List actors but if the script is bad, the film is going to be bad.
 It really does come down to the writing.
-Now this doesn’t necessarily mean that you need to have Aaron Sorkin level dialogue and Paul Thomas Anderson character development, although that would be great.
-What it means is, that you have to have a short story worth telling, it has to be compelling, it has to be relatable and in an ideal world it’d be funny.
+Now this doesn’t necessarily mean that you need to have Aaron Sorkin-level dialogue and Paul Thomas Anderson character development, although that would be great.
+What it means is: you have to have a short story worth telling.
+It has to be compelling, it has to be relatable (and in an ideal world, it’d be funny.)

 So with all of that in mind, let’s look at some of the foundational aspects of the short film and chuck around a few ideas that you could put into action to write one of your own!

 A short film is a movie between 30 seconds and 30 minutes.
 There are thousands of short film festivals around the world that will ask for entries at specific lengths.
 Tropfest, one of the biggest short film festivals in Australia, wants films no longer than 7 minutes.
 Generally, most shorts are between 5 and 15 minutes.